Niche Cocoa Company Limited: Founder

 Edmund Poku founded Niche Cocoa in 2007 after his MBA project work at Columbia Business School.
 After listening to his professor, he knew he will not be able to raise a capital of $12 million to start up.
 So Mr.Edmund Poku came to Ghana to raise that funds and out of $12 million, he was able to raise $4 million, which $2 million out of the $4 million was from his trust bank and the other $2 million was equity.

 Production

 The company's production is not the only objective, although Niche Cocoa has prioritized sustainability and the ongoing support for the country's cocoa farmers.
 Niche actively supports cocoa farmers in Ghana through an agreement which has two co-adjutant to purchase certified beans.
-Niche Cocoa has contributed a lot to the Ghanaian economy by making Ghana the second-largest producer of cocoa beans in the world.
+Niche Cocoa has contributed to the Ghanaian economy by being one of two local value added business to the cocoa sector of Ghana,Ghana the second-largest producer of cocoa beans in the world.

 In October 2022, Niche Cocoa announced the plan to open a cocoa processing plant with Omanhene Cocoa Bean Company in Franklin, Milwaukee County, Wisconsin.